Prep Time:15 minutes |

 1/2 cup grated cheddar or jack cheese

-Stir in tomatoes, kidney beans, rice, and 3/4 can (from tomato can) of water.
+Stir in the tomatoes, beans, rice, and 3/4 can of water from the tomato can, swishing it around to get all the clingy tomato stuff.
 Stir and bring to a boil.
-Cover and cook over low heat for 35 minutes, then turn off heat and sprinkle cheese over top of casserole.
-Place pan under a broiler and cook until cheese is melted and a little crusty.
+Cover pan and cook over low heat for 35 minutes, then turn off heat and sprinkle cheese over top of casserole.
+Place pan under a broiler until cheese is melted and a little crusty.
+Serve.
+Leftovers store well for 3 to 4 days in the refrigerator.

 note: you can also bake this in the oven.
-To do so, preheat oven to 350° and when you have added all the ingredients to pan and brought it to a boil, cover and transfer it to the oven and bake for 35 minutes.
+To do so, preheat oven to 350° and follow recipe to the point where you have added all the ingredients and brought them to a boil, then cover pan and transfer to the oven and bake for 35 minutes.
 Uncover and proceed with cheese as directed above.